Scholarships & Youth Programs

 Are you a high school sophomore or junior?
 Are your parents/guardians members of Great Lakes Energy?
 Youth Tour provides a free once-in-a-lifetime learning and leadership experience attended by students from electric cooperatives all over the country.

-In 2023, Great Lakes Energy will send four students, from June 14-18, to Washington, D.C. to participate in our first Rural Electric Youth Tour in more than two years!
+In 2025, Great Lakes Energy will send four students, from June 18-23, to Washington, D.C. to participate in our Rural Electric Youth Tour!

 Highlights of the trip include: